-- (1) Product rights comprise certain technologies, licenses and trade names acquired from third parties. - (2) Customer-related intangible assets are comprised of customer lists and customer relationships acquired from third parties.
+- (1) Customer-related intangible assets are comprised of customer lists and customer relationships acquired from third parties. - (2) Product rights comprise certain technologies, intellectual property, licenses, and trade names acquired from third parties.

-Amortization expense of intangible assets other than goodwill was \$8.9 million, \$9.0 million, and \$9.5 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+Amortization expense of intangible assets other than goodwill was \$9.4 million, \$8.9 million, and \$9.0 million for the years ended December 31, 2019, 2018 and 2017, respectively.

-At December 31, 2018, the aggregate amortization expense associated with intangible assets is estimated to be as follows for each of the next five years and thereafter (in thousands):
+At December 31, 2019, the aggregate amortization expense associated with intangible assets is estimated to be as follows for each of the next five years and thereafter: